krish-na/javaee7-springmvc/Readme.md

 - com.sampleapp.mvc.controller.PrismUserController.java

 Description: Show how easy it is to to build RESTful services using Spring MVC 3.2 and Jackson JSON mapper api.

+<h4>Web Application Init using JavaConfig</h4>

+Description: Making use of Servlet 3.0 and Tomcat 7, we can discard web.xml, as well as Spring convig files.
+No more xml files!

+Classes:
+- com.sampleapp.init.WebAppInitializer.java
+- com.sampleapp.db.repository.PersistenceConfiguration.java

 <h4>Tomcat7 Maven Plugin</h4>